sebastienrousseau/sebastienrousseau.github.io/_posts/2018-01-02-blockchain-the-technology-that-matters-in-2018.md

 ### The Genesis of Decentralized Consensus

-Blockchain emerged as the foundational innovation that enabled the development of cryptocurrencies like Bitcoin.
+Blockchain emerged as the foundational innovation that enabled the development of cryptocurrencies like [Bitcoin][08].
 At its core, blockchain serves as an open, distributed ledger that records transactions in a verifiable and permanent manner.

 By allowing digital information to be distributed without being copied, blockchain pioneered a groundbreaking peer-to-peer system for establishing consensus and trust.
 For the first time, transactions could be approved decentralised without centralised intermediaries.